-Source: Values are derived from the 2016 GHG inventory submission to UNFCCC by the European Union:(see http://unfccc.int/national_reports/annex_i_ghg _inventories /national_ inventories_submissions/items/9492.php), with the exception of NOx and N2 emissions, which were estimated as a ratio of reported N2O emission based on Leip and others, (2011).
+Source: Values are derived from the 2016 GHG inventory submission to UNFCCC by the European Union (see: https://unfccc.int/process/transparency-and-reporting/reporting-and-review-under-the-convention/greenhouse-gas-inventories/submissions-of-annual-greenhouse-gas-inventories-for-2017/submissions-of-annual-ghg-inventories-2016), with the exception of NOx and N2 emissions, which were estimated as a ratio of reported N2O emission based on Leip and others, (2011).

 C. Nitrogen losses from land